GeoTecINIT/nativescript-task-dispatcher/README.md

 - **No support for scheduled tasks on iOS**.
 We currently cannot commit to an estimated time until this limitation gets addressed.
 - **Scheduled tasks can run in parallel, in contrast _an event cannot spawn the execution of multiple tasks at the same time._** We are aware of that this might pose severe constraints for certain setups.
 That's why solving this limitation is one of our priorities
+- **No support for foreground tasks in the middle of a task chain**.
+If one of your tasks requires foreground execution and depends on another task that does not require it, it will not be executed in foreground.
+This happens because currently we do not back-propagate the foreground execution setting (but it is something planned).
+As a temporal fix, if a task could make a foreground task to be executed, declare the first task as a foreground task too.
 - **Task chains initiated by external events might not be able to finish its execution at some point if the user switches to a different app or the task chain starts in background.** Again, we are aware of that this can pose a problem for executing tasks reliably under certain circumstances.
 That's why solving this limitation is another of our priorities.

 ## Plugin authors